arcadeJHS/AngularVueIntegration/README.md

 A new beginning
 ----
 All the pieces are now in place to begin the real work.
-Let's start from the "DEV" folder.
+Let's start from the `DEV` folder.
-Create an "AngularAppWrapper" to host our fake Angular app.
-At the end this will be the structure of the "DEV" folder:
+Create an `AngularAppWrapper` to host our fake Angular app.
+At the end this will be the structure of the `DEV` folder:

 ```
 DEV